Questions about aged care assessments

 The process should take around 15-20 minutes.

-Both organisations carry out the assessments when you are looking for aged care services.
+Assessment organisations are responsible to carry out assessments when you are looking for aged care services.

 What happens in an assessment?